docsforadobe/javascript-tools-guide/2 - ExtendScript Toolkit/debugging-in-the-toolkit.rst

 Scripts often use a try/catch clause to execute code that may cause a runtime error, in order to catch the error programmatically rather than have the script terminate.
 You can choose to allow regular processing of such errors using the catch clause, rather than breaking into the debugger.
-To set this behavior, choose **Debug > Don’t Break On Guarded Exceptions**.
+To set this behavior, choose **Debug > Don't Break On Guarded Exceptions**.
 Some runtime errors, such as Out Of Memory, always cause the termination of the script, regardless of this setting.

 .. _setting-breakpoints: